 "Due to its location and facilities we get a good stream of folk to put our skills and knowledge to use before stepping out into the big wide world." ~ Vivien, M.Ost part-time student.

 For students who are not yet ready to undertake a full undergraduate degree we also offer a number of foundation courses to help prepare for study at this level.

-These include our Introduction to Osteopathic Sciences (IOS) course for potential students who may meet the general academic requirements but lack a solid grounding in the sciences, and our Access to Higher Education Diploma which provides a broader foundation for students who come from a non-academic backgroung or have been out of education for some time.
+These include our Introduction to Healthcare Sciences (IHS) online course for potential students who may meet the general academic requirements but lack a solid grounding in the sciences, and our one-year Access to Higher Education Diploma which provides a broader foundation for students who come from a non-academic background or have been out of education for some time.

 Got a question or want to apply?
 Contact us on 020 7089 5316 or firstname.lastname@example.org.